jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
 You can be your own investor; a few bucks could fund a product you need.
 The software of this website, Ghost Foundation, was started on Kickstarter.

-Naysayers will to point out problems here.
+Naysayers will point out problems here.
 They'll say Wikipedia is full of errors, or Kickstarter funds bad products.
 Ignore people who find a reason the future won't happen.
 I mean, compare some errors and delayed product releases, to Industrial Age industries like banks, cars, and insurance that get billions in bails outs every generation.
 All the websites above are very young and inexpensive, but they still put levers of power in your hand.
 As they improve, they will only increase your control over your slice of the world, which directly increases your political power.

-Even with today's limited collaboration tools, Main Street can start working together like this:
+Think of the future.
+Even with today's limited collaboration tools, Main Street can start working together like this example below.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Appreciate what you're watching here.
 A complete internet stranger did a better design job than a professional company.
 With digital tools we all have access to each others expertise with no middlemen.
 This is the beginnings of worker-to-worker mass-collaboration._